scrapinghub/frontera/docs/source/topics/frontera-settings.rst

         'QueueModel': 'frontera.contrib.backends.sqlalchemy.models.QueueModel'
     }

 This is mapping with SQLAlchemy models used by backends.
 It is mainly used for customization.
+This setting uses a dictionary where ``key`` represents the name of the model to define and ``value`` the model to use.

 Revisiting backend